egovernments/Digit-Core/accelerators/pgr-ai-chatbot/README.md

 4. Open Telegram and search for `@YourBotName` and start chatting with the bot.

 ## Usage

 1. To start a conversation with the bot, start having a conversation by saying hey, hello or I have a complaint
+2. Start by typing '/start' and then select your language from the dropdown menu.
-2. The bot will ask you to describe your complaint
+3. The bot will ask you to describe your complaint
-3. Once you have described your complaint, the bot will file the complaint and give you your complaint number.
+4. Once you have described your complaint, the bot will file the complaint and give you your complaint number.
-4. Todo: Map Location details from chat to the proper parameters in digit API call(s).
+5. Todo: Map Location details from chat to the proper parameters in digit API call(s).